polysyllabic/chaos/README.md

 status of votes or the modifiers in effect.
 (This has not been tested, but suggestions for what to try will be found below.)

-**Important:** You must use the DualShock 4 Generation 2, model CUH-ZCT2U, or a compatible 3rd-party equivalent.
+**Important:** Currently, you must use the DualShock 4 Generation 2, model CUH-ZCT2U.
+Some 3rd-party equivalents may also work, but this has not been carefully tested.
 Gen-1 DualShocks connect to the console only through wifi, and a wired USB connection is needed to intercept the signals.
-Note also that you need this controller *in addition* to the Besavior to play PS5-only games.

-*Note:* You may be able to adapt TCC to run on other setups, particularly using different models of the Raspberry Pi or alternatives to the Besavior, but these are untested.
-See the notes below for specific details explaining the requirements if you want to try something different.
+Supporting XBox and DualSense controllers to play PC games in on the to-do list for version 2.1.

 ## Installation